Deals of the day-Mergers and acquisitions

 ** Russian billionaire Roman Abramovich is among the sellers of a copper project in Baimskaya, Russia, that Kaz Minerals said it has agreed to buy for $900 million.

 ** Billionaire Philip Day is in the early stages of a potential bid for British retailer House of Fraser to save it from collapse, Sky News reported citing sources.

-(Compiled by Akanksha Rana in Bengaluru)
+** Buyout firms TPG and KKR & Co have emerged as leading contenders to run Dubai-based private equity firm Abraaj’s troubled $1 billion healthcare fund, three sources familiar with the matter said.

+** Private equity group CVC has abandoned talks with Ingenico over a potential buyout of the French payments group, amid a frenzy of deals in the sector, people close to the matter said.